jonasalberton/fullstack-project/README.md

 # fullstack-assessment

 Project Overview:

-This project is a Single-Page Application (SPA) built using React and TypeScript, accompanied by an API constructed with Fastify and Prisma, adhering to the Controller-Service-Repository (CSR) architecture.
+This project is a cutting-edge Single-Page Application (SPA) crafted with React and TypeScript, complemented by a API built using Fastify and Prisma, structured around the Controller-Service-Repository (CSR) architectural pattern.

 Front-end Technologies: